Peter42306/StudentsAdminUsers/README.md

 Repository — basic repository pattern for data access.

-Interfaces: Common abstractions (IRepository, IImageService).
+Interfaces:

+IRepository, IImageService.

+Mappings:

-Mappings: AutoMapper profile to convert between domain models and view models.
+AutoMapper profile to convert between domain models and view models.

+### Migrations:

-Migrations: Initial EF Core migration to create the database schema.
+Initial EF Core migration to create the database schema.

+### ViewModels:

-ViewModels: Example: StudentViewModel used to bind student forms.
+Example: StudentViewModel used to bind student forms.

-✅ Key Features:
-Role-based authorization: only Admins can create/edit/delete students.

-Image upload and removal for student profiles.

-EF Core with SQLite using Code First and Migrations.

-Clean folder structure for learning or reuse in other projects.

-🔧 Use Case:
+### Use Case:
 This project serves as a starter template for admin panels with Identity, role management, file uploads, and structured architecture — ideal for small admin dashboards or educational use.

 ![Screenshot 2025-06-08 180521](https://github.com/user-attachments/assets/bbe19664-ce2f-484a-90e8-688e483f8a37)